TNTurnerLab/ACES/README.md

 	1. Generated results from [Rule muscle](#RM).

 		a.
-This file will contain all sequences that have meet the treshold requirment.
+This file will contain all sequences that have meet the threshold requirement.
 More importantly, the sequences have been modified to be arranged in a multi sequence alignment format.
 This format allows multiple biological sequences to be aligned with one another by length.
 This formatting can used to show the homology of the sequences and infer about their evolutionary relationships.

 2. <h4> '*USERES_QUERYFILE_USERES_TREASH_VALUE_SPECIESNAME*_blast_results.txt' </h4>

 	2. Should be generated tagged and moved to a pipeline generated directory in the genomes input document folder.
 Created in [Rule BLAST](#RB) , and moved by Rule Move.

 		a.
-The series of files that will be generated is created by taking the useres query sequence and running a Nucelotide blast search on all the genome files.
-BLAST will generate an alignment of the genome that matched closes with the useres query file.
+The series of files that will be generated is created by taking the users query sequence and running a Nucleotide blast search on all the genome files.
+BLAST will generate an alignment of the genome that matched closes with the users query file.
 Each alignment will be given scores, identities, and E-values.
-Specifically in this pipeline, the E-value provided is used as the restrictive element that teels the pipeline if the blast sequence is significant or not.
+Specifically in this pipeline, the E-value provided is used as the restrictive element that tells the pipeline if the blast sequence is significant or not.

 3. <h4> '*_Files_Generated_Report.txt' </h4>

 	3. Report of all files created from rule ‘BLAST’ and if their hits were significant or not.
 Generated in [Rule genratedReport](#RGR).

 		a.
-After all the genomes have run through a BLASTn search,   *_Files_Generated_Report.txt will loop through all BLAST outputs and report back if the genome had meet the users treshold value requirment or not.
+After all the genomes have run through a BLASTn search,   *_Files_Generated_Report.txt will loop through all BLAST outputs and report back if the genome had met the users threshold value requirement or not.
 There is a header file at the top.
-The header states that the first column are 'No Hit files' meaning that the file had no BLAST hits at all, denoted with a star '*', or a sequence in that file did not meet the treshold requirment.
-The second are files that had sequences generating a hit and meet the treshold requirment set by user.
-In the third column there is a count of how many sequences where no hits to hits ratio, followed by a print of the users treshold value in the forth column, and a total number of sequences seen in the fifth.
+The header states that the first column is 'No Hit files' meaning that the file had no BLAST hits at all, denoted with a star '*', or a sequence in that file did not meet the threshold requirement.
+The second are files that had sequences generating a hit and meet the threshold requirement set by user.
+In the third column there is a count of how many sequences where no hits-to-hits ratio, followed by a print of the users threshold value in the fourth column, and a total number of sequences seen in the fifth.

 4. <h4> '*_Parsed_Final.fa' </h4>

 	4. File is created by [Rule qInput](#RQI) .
 Should contain all parsed files that were generated by [Rule parsed](#RP) and moved into this file by rule [Rule ParsedOut](#RPO) because the files meet the threshold requirement in rule [Rule findThresh](#RFT).

 		a.
-This file contains all raw-unaligned sequences that meet the treshold requirement.
-User can refer back to this file if wanted, but file will be used in the creation of '*_Multi_Seq_Align.fa'.
+This file contains all raw-unaligned sequences that meet the threshold requirement.
+User can refer to this file if wanted, but file will be used in the creation of '*_Multi_Seq_Align.fa'.

 5. <h4> '*_NameKey.txt' </h4>

-	5. This file will contain all the name of all genome files and their respective unqiue names generated from the VGPA pipeline.
+	5. This file will contain all the name of all genome files and their respective unique names generated from the VGPA pipeline.
 Generated in [Rule keyDoc](#RKD) .

 		a.
-When converting a multisequence alignment to a PHYLIP file format, the formatting only allows for 10 charaters to be used.
-This PHYLIP file is neccesary for the RAxML execution, however RAxML requires all sequences to be named in a unique manner.
-To meet this requirment the pipline gerates a unique naming schema for all the genomes file.
-When looking at the RAxML best tree in a viewer, the unique names will be present. '*_NameKey.txt' will provide user with a document containing all unique names and their corrisponding genome file. for a quick visual, filenames that came from the Ensembl genome will have a '#' before its name.
+When converting a multisequence alignment to a PHYLIP file format, the formatting only allows for 10 characters to be used.
+This PHYLIP file is necessary for the RAxML execution, however RAxML requires all sequences to be named in a unique manner.
+To meet this requirement the pipeline generates a unique naming schema for all the genomes files.
+When looking at the RAxML best tree in a viewer, the unique names will be present. '*_NameKey.txt' will provide user with a document containing all unique names and their corresponding genome file. for a quick visual, filenames that came from the Ensembl genome will have a '#' before its name.
 The naming scheme for how the ID's were generated follows these patterns.

 			1.VGP Genomes: